 While my research interests are broad and my background diverse, I am currently focused on three major fields:

-Studying animal behaviour in relation to a species' ecology, evolution, and natural history is a focus of our research.
+Studying animal behaviour in relation to a species' ecology, evolution, and natural history is a focus of my research.

-I am currently involved in projects investigating sociality and family-living in reptiles, and what factors may have driven the evolution of sociality in vertebrates.
-Also, we are researching how cognition and behavioural traits affect an individual's morphology and survival.
-We also often work on research that seeks to understand an animal's behaviour within nature.
+I am currently involved in projects investigating sociality and family living in reptiles, and what factors may have driven the evolution of sociality in vertebrates.
+Also, I am researching how cognition and behavioural traits affect an individual's morphology and survival.
+I also often work on research that seeks to understand an animal's behaviour within nature.

 Myself and collaborators are currently studying sociality in the Australian Egernia-group of lizards.
 We are using this model system to understand how sociality impacts these lizards' behaviour and evolution, and well as to investigate what ecological and life history traits selected for the evolution of sociality in this group.